blindseth/tuolumne/README.md

 # tuolumne

-initial, preliminary draft of a first pass at a draft of ..a learning exercise putting together a game in python
+A learning exercise putting together a very basic game in python